 Hilliard was no stranger to the role of head coach, as in 2006, Hilliard was in a similar situation, and he led the Toreros to the West Coast Conference championship as well as a berth into the Sweet-16 of the NCAA Tournament.
 He helped guide five players to all-conference accolades highlighted by the 2006 WCC Player of the Year Kristen Carlson.
 For his efforts, Hilliard was named the WCC Coach of the Year.

-Hilliard has been essential in San Diego's run of six consecutive NCAA Tournament appearances and USD's NCAA Sweet 16 and WCC Championship season of 2004.
+Hilliard has been essential in San Diego's run of seven consecutive NCAA Tournament appearances.
 Hilliard has done a remarkable job in recruiting and developing young talent.
 In 2004, Hilliard led a USD recruiting effort that was recognized 25th among all Division I programs by Prep Volleyball.

 Hilliard brings a wealth of volleyball experience to the USD staff, earning NCAA Player of the Year accolades at Long Beach State and representing the United States at the 1992 Olympic Games in Barcelona.
 Hilliard came to USD in 2001 after serving as the Head Volleyball Coach at Cuyamaca Junior College in 1999 and 2000.

 In 1992, as an opposite or right side player at Long Beach State, Hilliard was named the NCAA Player of the Year, leading his team to a 31-1 record.
 Hilliard earned All-America honors four times in his college career and was a three-time selection as a first-team NCAA All- American.
 In 1991 Hilliard propelled the 49ers to a National Championship, beating USC in Honolulu, avenging a championship match loss to USC the year before.